mcdemarco/the-new-kitchen-cookbook/sweets/tapioca.md

 This is a coconut milk tapioca pudding from one of those giant Indian cookbooks.
 I have increased it from the original recipe up to one can of coconut milk.
 It's especially handy for Passover.

+The recipe can be made in a 2 quart pot, if you're careful.

+Total time: 1 1/2 hours

+Serves 8--10.

 ## Ingredients

 * 1 1/9 c. tapioca